SaeedTaghavi/CS/docs/Chap03.md

 Return code

-- child process: 0.
+- Child process: 0.
-- parent process: pid of the child.
+- Parent process: pid of the child.

 !!! info "After `fork()` syscall"
     One of the two processes uses the `exec()` syscall to replace the process's memory space with a new program.